dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 > [!NOTE]
 > The fill rule used by the `RoundRectangleGeometry` is `FillRule.Nonzero`.
 For more information about fill rules, see [Fill rules](fillrules.md).

-The following example shows how to create and render a `RoundRectangleGeometry` in a `Path` object:
+The following example shows how to create and render a `RoundRectangleGeometry` in a <xref:Microsoft.Maui.Controls.Shapes.Path> object:

 ```xaml
 <Path Fill="Blue"